Arkaraj/Camelot/README.md

 # Camelot

-A CLI tool for controlling Searches in Google Chrome
+A CLI tool for searching the web and bookmarking sites.

 ## TECH STACK